AviatrixSystems/Docs/HowTos/FAQ.rst

  #.
 Do a dry run before upgrading.
 Go to Settings > Maintenance > Upgrade > Upgrade to the Latest > Dry Run.
 If the Dry Run is successful, proceed to the next step.
 If the Dry Run fails, do not proceed to the upgrade until you determine the root cause of the issue.
  #.
 Upgrade.
 Go to Settings > Maintenance > Upgrade > Upgrade to the Latest > Upgrade.
 Wait for the process to finish.
  #.
 If Controller upgrade is successful and some gateways fail, you can 'force upgrade' the failed gateway again.
 Go to Troubleshoot > Gateway > Force Upgrade.
 Select the gateway and click **Upgrade**.
  #.
 If Gateway force upgrade fails, proceed to replace the gateway.
 Go to Troubleshoot > Gateway > Gateway Replace.
 Select the failed gateway and click **Replace**.
- #.
-If the Controller upgrade fails, follow `this document from Step 2 to the end <https://docs.aviatrix.com/HowTos/Migration_From_Marketplace.html#step-2-stop-the-current-aviatrix-controller-instance>`_.

 What IP addresses does the Controller need to reach out to?
 ----------------------------------------------------------------------------